micromouseonline/BasicEncoder/README.md

 The library should work with multiple encoder instances.
 There is an example `two-encoders` that demonstrates this using a timer interrupt for polling.
 Pin-change interrupt implementations may also be fine if the encoders are in different groups though that has not yet been tested.

+## A note about interrupts

+In a few places, the code needs to disable interrupts to ensure that data values are not corrupted.
+Immediately before a call to `noInterrupts()`, the current value of the status register, `SREG`, is saved into a local variable.
+Once the critical code section is complete, the saved state of the interrupt enable flag is restored by simply copying the saved value of the status register back.
+The other flags are not critical in this context.

+This method is used rather than simply enabling interrupts because interrupts may already have been disabled at the time the function is called and to re-enable interrupts when they should not be enabled might cause hard to track bugs in the user code.